UWPCE-PythonCert/py220_extras/content/lesson01/new_assign01.md

 ```

 ## Notes
-1. Order does not matter in the output tuple.
+1. Order does not matter in the output list.
 1. You should have at least 20 input records, with a mix of As and Ss.
 1. You should include tests to make sure that the program behaves correctly.
    Pay special attention to potential errors in input data, and any functions